exo-lang/exo/docs/instructions.md

 Exo allows users to define custom hardware instructions within their code using the `@instr` annotation.
 These user-defined instructions can be leveraged during the scheduling process to replace specific code fragments with calls to hardware-optimized instructions.
-This feature enables fine-grained control over code optimization, making it easier to target specific architectures like SIMD units or custom accelerators.

 ## Overview